 Drama llamas are not welcome at a break-up.
 You’re hurting, but there’s no need to make things worse.
 Be honest with yourself: the reason you’re hurting is precisely because you loved him/her.

 Related: “I wish I never met you.”
 You know this isn’t true, even though you might feel it right now.

 3. “What can I do to change your mind?”

 Begging is undignified.
-When you look back in this moment you’ll cringe, trust us.
-Their decision has been made, so you should respect it.
+When you look back at this moment you’ll cringe, trust us.
+Their decision has been made so you should respect it.

 Related: “Can we please give it another go.
 Please?”